 Securities Dealers — Providing data under special rules

 If a distributed investment plan makes a written request, a securities dealer must also provide details about the units, or units of each series, of the investment plan held by their clients.

-Securities dealers that receive written requests for information from distributed investment plans must generally provide the data by whichever is later: November 15, or 45 days after the day they receive the request.
+These securities dealers must generally provide the data by November 15, 2021 or 45 days after the day they receive the request (whichever is later).

 Similar information sharing rules apply for QST purposes.
 The GST/HST and QST information sharing rules also include specific exceptions for exchange-traded funds (i.e., a distributed investment plan whose units are listed or traded on a stock exchange or other public market).

-Investors who do not meet their GST/HST and QST obligations face significant penalties.
-Failing to provide data as required under the GST/HST and QST information sharing rules by the relevant deadlines attracts a penalty for each failure to provide data equal to the lesser of $10,000 or 0.01% of the total value of the units held by the investor in the distributed investment plan.
+Investors that fail to meet their obligations under all the information sharing rules by the relevant deadlines may face a penalty for each failure to provide data equal to the lesser of $10,000 or 0.01% of the total value of the units held by the investor in the distributed investment plan.

 We can help